openedx/paragon/src/Skeleton/README.md

 status: 'New'
 designStatus: 'Done'
 devStatus: 'Done'
-notes: |
-  Something special about this component
 ---

-``React Skeleton`` component should be used directly in your components in place of content that is loading.
+``Skeleton`` component should be used directly in your components in place of content that is loading.
 This tool has the ability to customize loading state your component.
-Сan read more about ``React Skeleton`` on the [official documentation repository](https://github.com/dvtng/react-loading-skeleton).
+Сan read more about ``Skeleton`` on the [official documentation repository](https://github.com/dvtng/react-loading-skeleton).

 ## Basic Usage

-For convenient customization of the loading component, **width** and **height** properties are available, you can also set the number of columns in the displayed ``React Skeleton``.
+For convenient customization of the loading component, **width** and **height** properties are available, you can also set the number of columns in the displayed ``Skeleton``.

 ```jsx live
 () => {